BLOGS

 • Electronic Proof of Delivery (ePOD): Digital confirmation of completed deliveries.

 This integration streamlines dispatch, tracking, and proof of delivery.
-Now, let’s look at the technologies powering route optimization.
+Now, let's look at the algorithms and technologies powering route optimization.

 Technology Behind Route Optimization